Maximum Likelihood Estimation in Data-Driven Modeling and Control: Deterministic Data-Driven Modeling

 (Proposition 1 in \cite{Markovsky_2008}). \end{itemize} \end{theorem}

+\begin{remark} The controllability and the persistency of excitation conditions can be relaxed for the rank condition in part (c) (Corollary 19 in \cite{IM-FD}) or requirements on the initial state (Theorem 1 in \cite{yu2021controllability}). \end{remark}

-In Theorem \ref{thm:1}, parts (a) and (b) state the original Willems' fundamental lemma; part (c) draws the connection between data-driven modeling and subspace identification methods; and parts (d) and (e) further give the uniqueness of the trajectory by fixing a sufficiently long past trajectory.
-Parts (d) and (e) allow the formulation to be applied in simulation and predictive control.
+In Theorem \ref{thm:1}, parts (a) and (b) state the original Willems' fundamental lemma; part (c) draws the connection between data-driven modeling and subspace identification methods; and part (d) further gives the uniqueness of the trajectory by fixing a sufficiently long past trajectory.
+Part (d) also allows the formulation to be applied in simulation and predictive control.